AlexMihai1804/AutoWatering/docs/ble-api/characteristics/06-system-configuration.md

 ## System Configuration Characteristic

-The System Configuration characteristic delivers and accepts the canonical 56-byte `struct enhanced_system_config_data` snapshot that drives every system-wide behaviour: controller power modes, flow calibration, master valve orchestration, BME280 environmental sampling, and the global rain/temperature compensation baselines that are pushed into each irrigation channel.
+The System Configuration characteristic delivers and accepts the canonical 56-byte `struct enhanced_system_config_data` snapshot that drives every system-wide behaviour: controller power modes, flow calibration, master valve orchestration, BME280 environmental sampling, and the global temperature compensation baselines that are pushed into each irrigation channel.

+> **Note:** As of v2.x, rain compensation is configured **per-channel only** via the Channel Configuration characteristic.
+The rain-related fields in this struct are now reserved for backward compatibility but are ignored on write and return zero on read.
 This document spells out all semantics exactly as implemented inside `src/bt_irrigation_service.c` (functions `read_system_config`, `write_system_config`, and `system_config_ccc_changed`) and `include/bt_gatt_structs_enhanced.h`.
 Nothing is left implicit-if a field is ignored, clamped, or persisted elsewhere, it is documented below.

 ### Characteristic Metadata
 | Item | Value |